 Why Classification Matters

 Correctly identifying your business model and jurisdiction is critical.
-It directly impacts:
+It directly impacts:- Licensing approval and regulatory compliance

 - Access to bank accounts and payment solutions